 Brussels is a veritable showcase for Art Nouveau, a refined architectural style that has shaped the city’s soul.
-Elegant facades and floral ornamentation catch the eye on every street corner and invite contemplation.
+On every street corner, the elegant facades and floral ornamentation catch the eye and invite contemplation.
 Did you know that you can visit some of them with the Art Nouveau Pass?
-Here are the 10 most beautiful Art Nouveau houses in Brussels!
+Here are the 11 most beautiful Art Nouveau houses in Brussels!

 1. Musical Instruments Museum